vertexproject/synapse/docs/synapse/userguides/userguide_section9.rst

 More detail is often better; however, tag hierarchies should reflect the level of detail that is relevant for your analysis, and no more.
 That is, the analysis being performed should drive the set of tags being used and the level of detail they support.
 (Contrast that approach with taking an arbitrary taxonomy and using it to create tags without consideration for the taxonomy's relevance or applicability.)
 Not only is an excess of detail potentially unnecessary to the analysis at hand, it can actually create more work and be detrimental to the analysis you are trying to conduct.

 Tags typically represent an analytical assertion, which means in most cases a human analyst needs to evaluate the data, make an assessment, and subsequently annotate data with the appropriate tag(s).
-Use of an excessive number of tags or of excessively detailed tags means an analyst needs to do more work (keystrokes or mouse clicks) to annotate the data.
+Using an excessive number of tags or excessively detailed tags means an analyst needs to do more work (keystrokes or mouse clicks) to annotate the data.
 There is also a certain amount of overhead associated with tag creation itself, particularly if newly created tags need to be reviewed for governance, or if administrative tasks (such as ensuring tags have associated definitions) need to be performed.

 More importantly, while the physical act of applying a tag to a node may be "easy", the analytical decision to apply the tag often requires careful review and evaluation of the evidence.
 If tags are overly detailed, representing shades of meaning that aren't really relevant, analysts may get bogged down splitting hairs – worrying about whether tag A or tag B is more precise or appropriate.
 In that situation, the analysis is being driven by the overly detailed tags, instead of the tag structure being driven by the analytical need.
 Where detail is necessary or helpful it should be used; but beware of becoming overly detailed where it isn't relevant, as the act of annotating can take over from real analysis.